isomerpages/moe-mahabodhisch/_for-parents/Student Well Being Newsletters/MBS Student Well Being Watch (5th Issue).md

 </p>
 <p><strong>Play Safe, Play Smart: Navigating Your Child's Gaming World</strong>
 </p>
-<p><strong>Online gaming has become a regular part of many children’s daily lives, shaping how they spend time and interact with others.</strong> But
+<p>Online gaming has become a regular part of many children’s daily lives,
-how can parents ensure their kids stay safe online and develop healthy digital habits?</p>
+shaping how they spend time and interact with others.
+But how can parents ensure their kids stay safe online and develop healthy digital habits?</p>
 <p>In this issue, we explore the realities of children’s gaming experiences
 and share practical strategies for families.
 From understanding why games spark excitement to setting boundaries that actually work, parents will